 This kind of content almost always includes valuable backlinks to your company website or business pages, and increases the SEO value of your business.
 The more “valid” the sites that link to your content, the higher you rank in search engines and the more free advertising benefit you receive.

 You may notice that in addition to the standard website (which your business should also have—see #4 above), almost every notable company today has a Facebook, Twitter, Instagram, and/or LinkedIn account.
 This is not by accident.
-Many customers eschew review sites and post feedback and commentary about your business via social media.
+Many customers eschew review sites and choose to post feedback and commentary about your business via social media instead.

-In addition to the value you derive from knowing what’s being said about your business online, when you engage on social media (and, more importantly, when people engage with you and share/re-share your posts and content), search engines view you as more important and you show up better online search results… which means, you guessed it, free advertising.
+In addition to the value you derive from knowing what’s being said about your business online, when you engage current and potential customers on social media (and, more importantly, when people engage with you and share/re-share your posts and content), search engines view you as more important and you show up better online search results… which means, you guessed it, free advertising.

 So sign up for accounts on as many of these platforms as you can manage.
 Be real, be interesting (funny content helps), and definitely don’t turn every post into an ad.
 Repost your blog content and/or website content updates to all your social media accounts.